 If you need a Naples probate attorney or a probate attorney anywhere in Florida, we can help.
 Call for a free consultation at 239-963-2897.
-Probate work makes up a large portion of our practice.
 We can handle estates large and small.
-Give us a call today to get started.
-Because of the volume of probate cases and our familiarity with the process, we often charge less than other attorneys.
 Call today to speak with an attorney.

 Probate is the process of dealing with the assets and debts of a deceased person.
 While there are several forms of probate, the probate process generally includes:

 - Establishing the validity of the will and getting it admitted into probate court.

 - Making an inventory of the decedent’s assets.

 - Disposing and distributing the assets of the decedent to his/her beneficiaries.

 There are four different types of probate administration: formal administration, summary administration, ancillary administration, and disposition without administration.
 All of these types of administration have different qualifying standards.
 Consult with a Naples probate attorney today.